5 MORE Ways To Stay Organized As A Writer Or Freelancer

 Why email marketing?
 Why do I grow my subscriber list?
 How do I figure out what to write about?
 What’s the best time of day to send emails?
 How often should I send emails to customers? —Geoffrey Andaria Shivayanga from the Writers Helping Writers group on Facebook

 Email marketing is an incredibly valuable and highly coveted asset in the digital age.
-Like I said, emails are worth more than oil, and while it’s hard to believe, it’s true.
-An email is one of the most sacred spaces in the online world and it takes a lot of work to make your way into someone’s email inbox.
-It’s a personal way to contact someone and it’s one way you can be pretty certain your message will be read, as opposed to direct messages on social media, where tons of messages go unread for long periods of time due to the sheer volume the page owner receives on a daily basis.
+Like I said, emails are worth more than oil, and while it’s hard to believe, it’s true and you can absolutely strike gold with your email marketing.
+An email is one of the most sacred spaces in the online world.
+It takes a lot of work to not only get into someone’s email inbox, but also to stay there and to get them to actually read your emails.
+It’s a personal way to connect with your audience and it’s one way you can be pretty certain your message will be read rather than scrolled past and forgotten like social media posts.

 At least cover the basics